Canonical Quantization of Constants of Motion: Explicit examples

-This result might seem unnecessary, because it seems quite likely that $m(\overline{\tilde J(\R^n)}\backslash \tilde J(\R^n))=0$.
-This is true for $k=1$, but it already fails for $k=2$.
-For instance, take a Jordan curve $C$ in the plane with positive area, then the interior region is open and simply connected, it boundary is $C$ and the Weierstrass uniformization Theorem implies it is biholomorphic with the open disc.
-So, just take $\tilde J$ to be the composition of such holomorphic function with a smooth map from $\R^n$ onto the open disc.
+The reader might wonder why $\eta$ is not only the restriction of $\mathcal L^k$ to $\tilde J(\R^n)$.
+The latter will be the case if $\mathcal L^k(\overline{\tilde J(\R^n)}\backslash \tilde J(\R^n))=0$.
+However, such equality is true for $k=1$, but it fails for $k>1$ in general.
+When $k=2$, an example can be constructed as follows: Let $C$ be a Jordan curve in the plane with positive area, thus its interior region is open and simply connected and its boundary is $C$.
+The Weierstrass uniformization Theorem implies that the interior of $C$ is biholomorphic with the open disc.
+Therefore, it is enough to take $\tilde J$ to be the composition of such holomorphic function with a smooth map from $\R^n$ onto the open disc.

 \begin{proof} Note that, for every Borel set $A\subset\R^k$,